gsailboat/docs/setUp/devEnvironment.md

 Clone the current repo you will be working with.
 See Brian, Jordan, or Matt for the password/username.

+Continue to runningALocalInstance.md in this same GitHub folder for further instructions for running Stroll's different demos.

 ![alt text](http://imgs.xkcd.com/comics/identity.png "Your password")